devhubapp/devhub/README.md

 Bug reports, feature requests and other contributions are more than welcome! <br/>
 Whenever possible, please make a pull request with the implementation instead of just requesting it.

-> If the feature is big, please open an issue first for discussion.
+> If the feature is big, open an issue first for discussion.

 ### Running it locally